syedshahul/myfirstgithub/README.md

 myfirstgithub
 =============

-my first git hub repo
+This is my first Git Hub repository.